capopaul/Jack-Bluetooth-Converter/doc/Jack<>Bluetooth-Design-Specification.md

 Two more leds are available on the top right corner to indicate if the device is on and the last one to indicate if the device is plugged.

 On the other side, the main one, there are all the main components and all the main signals :

 ![jack<>bluetooth_rev3.0_top.png](images/jack<>bluetooth_rev3.0_top.png)

 All the inputs/outputs connectors are located on the same slide of the board.
 The antenna is outside of the board to have the maximum omni-directional radiation pattern.
 The analog part is as far as possible from the RF.

-## 6.2 Impedance matching:
+### 6.2 Impedance matching

 The USB differential pair should be 90ohms.

 ![impedance_matching_computations](images/impedance_matching_computations.png)

-## 6.3 Trace Length
+### 6.3 Trace Length

 - usb are the same length (+-0.1mm)
 - left and right of jack 3.5mm are the same length (+-0.1mm)